AVGVSTVS96/react-shiki/package/README.md

 - 🖼️ Provides a `ShikiHighlighter` component for highlighting code as children, as well as a `useShikiHighlighter` hook for more flexibility
 - 🔐 No `dangerouslySetInnerHTML`, output from Shiki is parsed using `html-react-parser`
+- 📦 Supports all built-in Shiki languages and themes
-- 🖌️ Full support for custom TextMate languages and themes
+- 🖌️ Full support for custom TextMate themes in a JavaScript object format
 - 🔧 Supports passing custom Shiki transformers to the highlighter
 - 🚰 Performant highlighting of streamed code on the client, with optional throttling
 - 📚 Includes minimal default styles for code blocks